alirexo/iptable-for-v2ray/README.md

 <h3><p align="center">Rules</p></h3>

-A bot made with Python language that can be used to close and delete Instagram pages in the fastest way.

-The robot is only for an educational project

-<b>(!!
-Any illegal use of the robot is the responsibility of the audience !!)</b></br></br>
+This article is only an educational article and its use in an inappropriate way and violation of the rules is the responsibility of the user .

 <h3><p align="left">Prerequisite</p></h3>

-- !Before using the robot, one of the versions of <b>python 3.7</b> and above must be installed on your system.</br></br>
+- !Before doing anything, you must have purchased two <b>VPS with different locations and both IPs should be <b>healthy and clean</b>.</br></br>